A-simpa/Tekashi-Simpa/README.md

-- 👋 Hi, I mohammed Abdulmujeeb Simpa
+- 👋 Hi, I Mohammed Abdulmujeeb Simpa
 - 👀 I am interesting in Machine Learning, Datascience and IT supports
 - 🌱 I’m currently learning Machine Learning with python, IT supports with Bash and Python
 - 💞️ I’m looking to collaborate on projects that would expand my skills as a developer